kochgroup/kinase_nnfp/README.md

-# kinase_nnfp
+# Kinase Specifc Fingerprints

-Code to generate kinase-specific fingerprints based on the ECFP4 1024bits
+The provided Code can be used to generate Fingerprints that are specific to Kinases.